 Edward O Wilson

-University Research Professor Emeritus at Harvard…
+In Memoriam: University Research Professor Emeritus at Harvard…

 Nobel Peace Prize Laureate 1996 (Timor Leste).

-Explorer-in-Residence at the Nat.
-Geo.
-Society…
+Explorer-in-Residence at the National Geographic Society…

 Wade Davis is an Explorer-in-Residence at the National Geographic Society.
 Named by the NGS as one of the Explorers for the Millennium, he has been described as “a rare combination of scientist, scholar, poet and passionate defender of all of life’s diversity.”
 In recent years his work has taken him to East Africa, Borneo, Nepal, Peru, Polynesia, Tibet, Mali, Benin, Togo, New Guinea, Australia, Colombia, Vanuatu, Mongolia and the high Arctic of Nunuvut and Greenland.